 1. Switch up your runs

-Almost all running injuries are the result of repetitive strain when a muscle, tendon, or bone reaches its breaking point after taking the same pounding again and again.
+Almost all running injuries are the result of repetitive strain.
+Also called overuse injuries, these happen when a muscle, tendon, or bone reaches its breaking point.
+Usually after taking the same pounding again and again.

-How to avoid this issue?
-Vary the forces you put on your body.
-Run on different surfaces at different paces for different times and distances and you’re less likely to experience a break down in one area of your body.
+How can you avoid this issue?
+First, you should switch up the forces you put on your body.
+That could mean running on different surfaces.
+Or training at different paces for different times and distances.
+Do any or all of these switches and you’re less likely to experience a break down in one area of your body.

 2. Build up slowly